RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

     OpenMM_Modeller(pdbfile=merged_pdbfile, forcefield="Amber14",
         extraxmlfile="ligand.xml", residue_variants={}, watermodel="tip3p", pH=7.0, solvent_padding=10.0, ionicstrength=0.1)

-OpenMM_Modeller will apply the Amber14 protein forcefield to the protein and the GAFF/OpenFF forcefield to the ligand.
+**OpenMM_Modeller** will apply the Amber14 protein forcefield to the protein and the GAFF/OpenFF forcefield to the ligand.
 Note that one must make sure that the merged PDB-file of the protein and ligand contains the correct connectivity information for the ligand (CONECT lines).
 Additionally one must make sure that any residues in the protein are correctly treated (with respect to protonation states, disulfide bridges, metal ions etc.).

-If the OpenMM_Modeller function is successful a final PDB-file, "finalsystem.pdb" will be created that contains the solvated protein-ligand system with protein and ligand oriented according to the coordinates of "merged.pdb".
-The coordinates in the input "merged.pdb" file can contain the system in either bound or unbound form.
+If the **OpenMM_Modeller** function is successful, a final PDB-file, "finalsystem.pdb" will be created that contains the solvated protein-ligand system with protein and ligand oriented according to the initial coordinates of "merged.pdb".
+The coordinates in the input "merged.pdb" file can contain the system in either bound or unbound form and can be modified before running **OpenMM_Modeller**.
+Note that due to the present of solvent it is trickier to change the ligand position of the solvated system after the **OpenMM_Modeller** step
+(would require running a biased MD simulation).

 ######################################################
 **4. Run initial preparatory MD simulations**